ritarafaeli/dwa15-archive-fall-2015-notes/00_Command_Line/99_Extras/PATH_Variable.md

 echo $PATH
 ```

-Your PATH variable is built from the contents of `/etc/paths`, so to add a new path, you'll append it to `/etc/paths`.
+One way to add new paths to your PATH variable is to add them in the the `/etc/paths` file.

 Let's use an example scenario of adding the PHP executable that comes with MAMP to your PATH.
 This will make it so that when you run the command `php` from command line, it will use MAMP's PHP executable.